survivejs/webpack-book/manuscript/styling/05_linting.md

 }
 ```

-If you break the rule at *app/main.css* and run `npm run lint:style`, you should see something like this:
+If you break the rule at *app/main.css* and run `npm run lint:style`, you should see a message:

 ```bash
 ...